-Drinking and Remembering at Lebanon's Oldest Communist Bar
+The Bar Where Lebanon's Revolutionaries Drink | www.ozy.com

 Why you should care

-Half museum, half bar, the Abou Elie is a living love letter to the Communist Party in Beirut.
+Half museum, half bar, the Abou Elie is a living love letter to the Lebanese Communist Party in Beirut.

 “No speaking about politics,” “No references to religion” and “No commenting on the music” are among the 10 rules plastered on the door of Beirut’s oldest communist bar.
 Terrez Saieda, a 56-year-old with dark shadows under her eyes, doesn’t enforce every rule, but she has thrown a few people out for fighting about politics in the past.

 Saieda is the owner of Abou Elie, a small bar where young and old Lebanese communists still hang out.
-The bar, which is beyond the bustling neighborhood of Hamra in west Beirut, attracts other visitors too — from tourists to refugees — many of whom are captivated by its history, which is plastered everywhere on the walls, or nostalgic for an older era.
-Step inside and you’ll see Abou Elie isn’t just a bar, but a stopped-in-time relic of the Lebanese civil war and the tumultuous years that followed.
+The bar, which is beyond the bustling neighborhood of Hamra in West Beirut, attracts other visitors too, from tourists to refugees — many of whom are captivated by its history, which is plastered everywhere on the walls, or nostalgic for an older era.
+Step inside and you’ll see Abou Elie isn’t just a bar, but a stopped-in-time relic of the Lebanese Civil War and the tumultuous years that followed.

 On any given night, Saieda can be spotted at the edge of the tiny bar with a glass of gin.
-The former war correspondent took over Abou Elie three years ago, after her husband, Naya Chahoud, died.
-As a dedicated member of the Lebanese Communist Party, Chahoud fought during the early stages of the Lebanese civil war (1975–90) and later became the bodyguard for George Hawi, the secretary general of the Lebanese Communist Party.
+The former war correspondent took over Abou Elie three years ago after her husband, Naya Chahoud, died.
+As a dedicated member of the Lebanese Communist Party, Chahoud fought during the early stages of the Lebanese Civil War (1975–90) and later became the bodyguard for George Hawi, the secretary-general of the Lebanese Communist Party.
 “I keep this place open to keep my husband’s legacy alive,” Saieda tells me, taking a drag from her cigarette.
 “It also feels good to see people who share the same mentality gather in one place.”

 This pub doesn’t make a lot of money.
 Abou Elie exists mainly to bring people together.